Community Involvement

 The bracelets or necklaces will be available for those residents who meet the criteria for FREE.
 NPPD staff has received training on how to use the radio frequency based tracking system.

-If you or someone you know needs this valuable resource, please contact NPPD by calling (941) 429-7300.
+If you or someone you know needs this valuable resource, please contact the Community Policing Unit by emailing CommunityPolicing@northportpdfl.gov.

 Do the Right Thing Program, Inc.